Blueprint-Finance/concrete-docs/docs/01-Overview/our-solution.md

 ## 2. Concrete Lite (Default Protection)

-For users who want an extra layer of protection, **Concrete Lite** is applied by default for supported assets (with the option to opt out if desired).
-This feature proactively manages positions, closing loans before full liquidation is triggered, significantly reducing penalties.
-It charges a smaller foreclosure fee (3.5%) compared to the typical fees charged by lending markets (5-15%).
+**Concrete Lite** provides basic liquidation prevention for borrowers.
+By default, it activates for supported assets (with the option to opt out if desired), closing positions before they reach full liquidation.
+Unlike traditional DeFi platforms that impose 5-15% penalties upon liquidation, Concrete Lite forecloses positions early, saving users from steep liquidation fees and charging a reduced 3.5% foreclosure fee instead.
+This feature operates automatically, allowing users to avoid liquidation with minimal intervention.

 By acting before liquidation triggers, Concrete Lite helps users retain more of their collateral.